 This model is suited to the nursing students studying NUR1399 Foundations of Nursing Practice, although it may also be used at times in other clinical agencies.

-The model uses a Registered Nurses to supervise a group of usually 6-8 students.
-The Facilitator will organise, supervise and evaluate clinical placement.
+The model uses a Registered Nurse to supervise a group of usually 6-8 students.
+The Facilitator will organise, supervise and evaluate your clinical placement.
+The Facilitator may be an employee of the clinical facility or UniSQ.